armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-service-v-1-0-41.md

 date: 2023-01-25
 ---

+Changes:
-make sure there is any pending caching tasks or events before connecting or reconnecting with clouddriver
+- Make sure there are not pending caching tasks or events before connecting or reconnecting to clouddriver